Feyerabend/vm/README.md

 You also might have a look at the Wikipedia page on VMs: https://en.wikipedia.org/wiki/Virtual_machine

+These samples assume some understanding of elementary computer science, as you would get from an introductory course in e.g. programming.
+They are also presumed to be interesting for those who want to go further than the elementary.

 My interest in virtual machines started long time ago, first with *USCD Pascal* on the *Apple II* sometime around 1980 or 1981 ...

+### concepts

 __NOTE: The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much